-Our specialist continence team, PEBBLES, often hear the question; ‘what funding is available for continence products like nappies, pull ups, modified swimwear and mattress protectors – amongst other things?’
+Our specialist continence team members often hear the question; ‘what funding is available for continence aids like nappies, pull ups, modified swimwear and mattress protectors – amongst other things?’

-There are a number of different funding options available, but it’s important to check that you meet eligibility criteria to see whether it’s the right option for you.
+There are a number of different funding options available for continence aids, but it’s important to check that you meet eligibility criteria to see whether it’s the right option for you.

 Continence Aids Payment Scheme (CAPS)